-Now, there is one upside to using an On-Premise DAM, is if your assets are stored on NAS/File servers.
+Now, there is one upside to using an On-Prem DAM, is if your assets are stored on NAS/File servers.
 Daminion specifically can integrate with your local file systems, Including costly Dell EMC ISILON stations.

 Those assets can be more quickly indexed using file references.
 This is a benefit because you can minimize asset duplication, saving cleanup time and reducing upfront storage costs.

 The last benefit to highlight when storing your DAM locally is that you can customize the platform itself more.

 With a cloud-hosted platform, the features and functionality are usually roll out to everyone simultaneously.

 You can most likely configure some of the data input fields and your taxonomy, but that is usually where it stops.

 If you need to customize the functionality in order to meet your workflow needs then your best option is to submit feature requests to the vendor.